BioBoost/word-blaster-solution/README.md

 A basic example can be found at [http://www.cplusplus.com/reference/algorithm/sort/](http://www.cplusplus.com/reference/algorithm/sort/).

 Let's also add a `comparators` directory below `lib` as a start for adding some hierarchy to our files.

+### Step 16 - Adding Different Difficulties

+The difficulty can best be implemented using a class enum.

+This require a couple of changes:

+* the difficulty will determine which list of words needs to be loaded
+* scoreboards to be loaded as the difficulty is changed because each difficulty will have it's own scoreboard.

+We will set the default difficulty of `Game` to `NORMAL` and add a method `change_difficulty()`.